Skip to Content

 Apostle Islands Camping

-The Apostle Islands National Lakeshore consists of 21 islands and a 12-mile segment along the Bayfield Peninsula.
-There is camping available on 18 of the islands and at one campground on the mainland, but none of the campsites are accessible by car or RV.
+The Apostle Islands National Lakeshore comprises 21 islands and a 12-mile segment along the Bayfield Peninsula.
+Camping is available on 18 of the islands and at one campground on the mainland, but none of the campsites is accessible by car or RV.

-The mainland campground is accessible only by hiking or kayaking.
-The island campgrounds are only accessible by sea kayak, motor boat, sailboat, or shuttle service.
+The mainland campground is accessible only by hiking or kayaking, and the island campgrounds are only accessible by sea kayak, motor boat, sailboat, or shuttle service.

 Reservations are required for this national park property and can be made 30 days in advance.
 Get all the information on the NPS website.